druxt/druxt.js/docs/guide/README.md

 title: Introduction
 ---

-# DruxtJS Entity
+# DruxtEntity

-The DruxtJS Entity module provides a Drupal **Display mode** powered Entity, Form and Field **component system** for your Nuxt.js frontend.
+The DruxtEntity module provides a Drupal **Display mode** powered Entity, Form and Field **component system** for your Nuxt.js application.

 ## Features